Social media remains key to Venezuela’s opposition, despite efforts to block it

 NetBlocks, a Europe-based watchdog group that tracks Internet censorship, said their tests found that social-media services, independent news sources and other sites appeared to be blocked in a way that could not be explained by outages or other natural disruptions.

 Some VPN services, such as the public VPN app TunnelBear, also appeared to be taken offline.
-VE sin Filtro, a Venezuelan-based firm that also tracks Internet blocks, said its tests found similar blocks.
+VE sin Filtro, a Venezuelan-based firm that also tracks Internet blocks, said its tests found similar interference.

 Alp Toker, the executive director of NetBlocks, said the blackouts began early Tuesday and proceeded through three distinct phases, beginning with brief disruptions to Twitter and video-streaming sites and concluding with a mass degradation of some of the country’s most-used services, including Instagram.
 “There’s impact across the board,” he said.